 The DG program maintains a table listing ch.
 NR 140 health and welfare based enforcement standards, ch.
-NR 809 state public drinking water standards, and established health advisory levels (HALs) for substances in water.
+NR 809 state public drinking water standards, and established health advisory levels (HALs) for substances in water

+(http://dnr.wi.gov/topic/DrinkingWater/HealthAdvisoryLevels.html).
 This table of regulatory standards and advisory levels provides a useful source of information to members of the public concerned about the safety of their drinking water and it is also a valuable resource for DNR staff involved with groundwater contamination and remediation cases.
 Links to resource web sites listed in the table allow users to obtain additional toxicological and health related information on many of the substances listed on the table.